Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1.md

 Trans.-Funct (NS)

 Suppose that a relation R is both transitive and functional.
+This means that R

 Trans.-iFunct (NS)

 Suppose that a relation

 Asymm-Trans (NS)

+Suppose that a relation R is both transitive and asymmetric.
+This means that if xRy and yRz, then xRz, and that if xRy, then it is not the case that yRx.
+This means that for all

 Asymm-Symm (UNSAT) (done by JB)